 Canada has long enjoyed positive relations with the Republic of Korea (commonly known as South Korea).
 The friendly bilateral relationship continues to develop as South Korea becomes an increasingly important economic partner and a like-minded ally in multilateral forums.
 As trading nations, Canada and South Korea support trade liberalization and share membership in many multilateral economic organizations including the G20, the Asia-Pacific Economic Cooperation (APEC) forum, the Organisation for Economic Co-operation and Development (OECD) and the World Trade Organization (WTO).
 Both countries also share similar views on many multilateral and global issues, including strengthening the multilateral trading system, UN Security Council reform, human rights and nuclear non-proliferation and disarmament.

 South Korea is Canada’s 7th largest merchandise trading partner and our 3rd largest in Asia, after China and Japan.
-Canada-South Korea two-way merchandise trade is robust, reaching nearly$ 11.7 billion in 2011.
-Canadian merchandise exports to South Korea were $5.1 billion while Canadian merchandise imports were$6.6 billion.
+Canada-South Korea two-way merchandise trade is robust, reaching nearly$ 11.9 billion in 2015.
+Canadian merchandise exports to South Korea were $ 4.03 billion while Canadian merchandise imports were$ 7.88 billion.
 Canada’s top merchandise exports to South Korea include mineral fuels and oils, cereals wood pulp, mineral ores, and meat.
-Canada’s top merchandise imports from South Korea include vehicles, electrical and electronic equipment, machinery, mineral fuels and oils, and iron and steel.
+Canada’s top merchandise imports from South Korea include vehicles, electrical and electronic equipment, machinery, and iron and steel.